-I whipped approximately half a cup of heavy cream, added one half teaspoon of clear Mexican Vanilla and one teaspoon of sugar, put it in a Ziploc bag, snipped the corner off, and piped it onto the cocoa.
+I whipped approximately half a cup of heavy cream with one half teaspoon of clear Mexican Vanilla and one teaspoon of sugar, put it in a Ziploc bag, snipped the corner off, and piped it onto the cocoa.

 I grated about half a teaspoon of Godiva dark chocolate on the top, popped a couple of Walker’s Mini Shortbread Fingers on the side and I was ready to dive into a book I’ve been wanting to read for a while.

-I curled up on the loveseat, Schnauzer snuggled by my side, ringer off, and made the most of the quiet time I had.
+I curled up on the love seat, Schnauzer snuggled by my side, phone ringer off, and made the most of the quiet time I had.
 I’m certain this expedited the healing process!

-Silly Cow Farms is located in Vermont by the absolutely darling Fran and Jonathan Rutstein.
-Their hot chocolate is sold all over the world, but they still have a commitment to using the best ingredients.
+Silly Cow Farms is located in Vermont and run by the absolutely darling Fran and Jonathan Rutstein.
+Their hot chocolate is sold all over the world, but they still have a commitment to using the highest quality ingredients.
 Of their 12 flavors, they even offer seven that are Certified Fair Trade.
 You can find them at their website here, World Market, H∙E∙B, and Amazon.